akash19jain/nand2tetris/README.md

 # nand2tetris
-PROJECT CENTERED COURSE

-Implementation of a complete computer from Nand gates on up as described in the book, "The Elements of Computing Systems" by Nisan and Schocken.
+## Implementation of a complete computer from Nand gates on up as described in the book,
+## "The Elements of Computing Systems" by Nisan and Schocken.

+### PROJECT 01:
-PROJECT 01: Building the Chipset That will be later used to construct the COmputer's Arithmetic Logic Unit and Memory System.
+Building the Chipset That will be later used to construct the COmputer's Arithmetic Logic Unit and Memory System.
 The following Chipsets were built with NAND as the Primitive Gate.
 1. And
 2. Or